Skip to content

 • alert (default: 300) - Alerting timeout

-New in v0.5.0 — project-scoped error alerting.
+Project-scoped error alerting.
 Catches any exception from TaskManager.run_metric (DB outage, query timeout, lock acquisition failure, channel HTTP error, etc.) and ships one alert through the named channels.
 After the alert fires the rest of the dtk run invocation aborts — if the source DB is down there’s no point loading the next 30 metrics.

 detectkit_project.yml